AElfProject/aelf-web-wallet/README.md

 - Correct config.

-- `optional` Nginx (or others) // Use SSL for Secure, And Use Proxy for cross-origin.
+- `optional` Nginx (or others) // SSL for Secure, Proxy for cross-origin.

 ### 1.Change config